Interface States in Space-Time Photonic Crystals: Topological Origin, Propagation and Amplification: Methods

-\textbf{Comoving frame} - To facilitate the description of the crystal's underlying ST symmetries, we reformulate our problem in a frame that comoves with the modulation \cite{Hom,UnVelSTcrys,IsoRefSTCrystal,STGratings,QEDSimonPendry,NonRecMink,TWAmpSimonPendry}.
-After a Lorentz boost in the $x$ direction, the comoving coordinates read
+To facilitate the description of the crystal's underlying ST symmetries, we reformulate our problem in a \super{reference} frame \super{where the modulation depends on a single transformed variable, either space or time, depending on the modulation regime.
+We begin with the subluminal case, for which we choose a frame comoving with the modulation} \cite{Hom,UnVelSTcrys,IsoRefSTCrystal,STGratings,QEDSimonPendry,NonRecMink,TWAmpSimonPendry}. \acd{To do so, we use Lorentz transformations to ensure that Maxwell's equations are conserved, as we are interested in studying the different symmetries of the system.} After a Lorentz boost in the $x$ direction, the comoving coordinates read

 and

 where the Lorentz factor $\gamma = 1/{\sqrt{1-(c_g/c_0)^2}}$.
 By transforming the EM fields accordingly \cite{Kong}, we then obtain Maxwell's equations in the comoving frame

 with the transformed constitutive matrix